-55 In other words, large sites consisting of natural habitat (as opposed to closely managed formal parks) over which residents and visitors can walk freely as an alternative and supplement to the Country Park
+&lt;sup>55 In other words, large sites consisting of natural habitat (as opposed to closely managed formal parks) over which residents and visitors can walk freely as an alternative and supplement to the Country Park

 - H1a (Clipstone Road East) - SUE2 (Land off Jubilee Way) - H1j (Cauldwell Road) - E2a (Ratcher Hill Employment Area) - RT6b (Frontage to Ransom Wood Business Park) - 6.5.29.
 Moreover, the individual policies covering each site replicate the requirements of Policy NE2.
 Appendix 8 in the Local Plan also provides indicative master plans for SUE2 and H1a to help guide the application stage.
 The necessary information to enable the assessment could be provided to the local authority through response to development briefs. - 6.5.30.
 Employment development should also be avoided within 400m of the ppSPA except where it can be demonstrated that it would not lead to a significant adverse effect on nightjar or woodlark.
 A condition may be required that construction of such development would not take place during the nightjar and woodlark breeding season, depending on whether it would be audible above ambient noise levels, or whether the proximity of known nightjar or woodlark nests is sufficiently close that visual disturbance could arise.
-It is recognised that the section of the ppSPA around Ransom Wood Business Park and Ratcher Hill Quarry is likely to be already exposed to high background disturbance levels due to its proximity to major roads and industrial development and that further industrial development within the existing footprint is unlikely to result in a significant additional impact if the measures identified in this paragraph were deployed. - 6.5.31.
+It is recognised that the section of the ppSPA around Ransom Wood Business Park and former Ratcher Hill Quarry may be already exposed to high background disturbance levels due to its proximity to major roads and industrial development.
+As such, further industrial development within the existing developed footprint is unlikely to result in a significant additional impact if the measures identified in this paragraph were deployed, particularly since the boundary of E2a has been revised to exclude an area intended for future restoration to heathland. - 6.5.31.
 It can be concluded that an adequate policy framework would be in place to enable a proportionate response to the protection of the nightjar and woodlark habitat in the ppSPA from urbanisation, given that the ppSPA is not a formal designation.
 This would therefore be a key measure in ensuring that the Council's obligations regarding Regulation 10 are met and avoiding an adverse effect on the integrity of the ppSPA.